DRted2099/Project-01/README.md

 8. Cost comparision of each workstation

-# The results (PICS OF GRAPHS) are in the pdf file Supply_ChainGitHub.pdf
+# The results (pictures of graphs and analysis) are in the pdf file Supply_ChainGitHub.pdf